RxSwiftCommunity/RxGRDB/README.md

     }
 ```

 `changeTokens(in:)` emits *change tokens* for all database transactions that modifies some requests.
-Those change tokens are consumed by the `mapFetch` operator, which turns them into the fetched results of your choice.
+Those change tokens are opaque values that are turned into the fetched results of your choice by the `mapFetch` operator.

 When a single request is involved, it is used as both the source of tracked changes, and the source of the fetched results.
 But you can observe some requests and fetch from other ones: